 This iconic football stadium is situated at Wembley, London.
 The current stadium building was constructed upon the remains of the earlier one which was demolished in 2002-2003.
 Wembley Stadium is known for hosting all the major football matches played by England National Football Team and other major leagues.
-This stadium is currently the home ground of Tottenham Hotspur till September of this year.
-Wembley stadium has a capacity of 90,000 seats and is on of the Biggest Football Stadiums in United Kingdom.
+Wembley Stadium has a capacity of 90,000 seats and is one of the Biggest Football Stadiums in the United Kingdom.
 This stadium is also used for cultural and musical programs apart from major sports activities that include rugby, rugby league, boxing and American football.

 Gelora Bung Karno Stadium (Indonesia)

-This stadium is situated at Central Jakarta, Indonesia.
+This stadium is situated in Central Jakarta, Indonesia.
 Gelora Bung Karno stadium is named after the first president of Indonesia, Sukarno.
 This stadium was constructed in 1962 and had a capacity of seating 110,000 spectators.
 This capacity underwent a decrease with each renovation and its current capacity stands at 88, 083 seats.
 The most amazing thing about this stadium is the gigantic steel roof construction which provides shade to the spectators.
-This stadium is used by some of the top ranking teams from Asia region.
+This stadium is used by some of the top-ranking teams from the Asia region.

 Borg El Arab Stadium (Egypt)

 The Borg El Arab stadium officially known as Stad El Geish is situated in Alexandria, Egypt.
 This stadium was constructed in 2006 and has a capacity of 86,000 seats.
 The middle football ground of this stadium is encircled by a running track.
 Borg El Arab Stadium is air-conditioned and also provides a clothes chamber, salons and elevators.
 A hotel is also incorporated into this stadium and can accommodate 200 guests at a time.
 The unique thing about this stadium is that it was solely constructed by the Egyptian Armed Forces Corps of Engineers.
-This stadium is the home ground for Egyptian National Team.
+This stadium is the home ground for the Egyptian National Team.

 The ANZ Stadium (Australia)